MetaphorData/connectors/docs/develop.md

 To make life easier, we recommend to always develop in a poetry shell.
 Many of the following commands will only work inside a poetry shell as well.

-> See [Building for Apple Silicon](apple_silicon.md) for more information on installing the dependencies on Apple Silicon machines.

 ## Setup Pre-commit

 Install [pre-commit](https://pre-commit.com/#installation) then setup git hooks